 Is it available on the store’s website?
 If so, can you waive shipping?
 OK, this is your last resort.
 If the dad-gum sweater is absolutely nowhere in the state, ask your friendly SA to check the company site.
 Not all shops are equipped, but many will look up the item, order it for you, and comp the shipping costs.

 Does this come in petites or tall sizes?
 Plus sizes are generally separated and marked as such, since few lines stock full-figured versions of non-plus clothing.
 (Can I just mention how WEIRD I think that is?)
-But length-related sizing can sometimes be hidden.
+But height-related sizing can sometimes be hidden.
 If you find a dress or pair of pants that would work if it were just a hair longer/shorter, grab a passing SA and make sure there aren’t petite or tall versions lurking elsewhere.

 Application and Fit